spmallick/learnopencv/Super-Resolution-in-OpenCV/README.md

 # Super Resolution in OpenCV
 This folder contains the code for the blog post [Super Resolution in OpenCV](https://learnopencv.com/super-resolution-in-opencv/)

+Please note that the code requires installation of OpenCV Contrib module along with the core modules.

 The model files used in the example code can be downloaded from the links below.

 * [EDSR](https://github.com/Saafke/EDSR_Tensorflow/tree/master/models)